Table of Contents

 Starting point for most Australian families:

-If you’re not sure where to begin, Earth Choice Sensitive offers excellent value and performance for everyday use.
+If you’re not sure where to begin, Cold Power Sensitive offers excellent value and performance for everyday use.
 If your baby develops any skin issues or has a family history of eczema, step up to Ecostore Ultra Sensitive or Purity Sensitive for the safest, most thoroughly tested options.

 Remember: your baby’s clothes might only fit for a few months, but the habits you establish around gentle care—for their skin and the environment—last a lifetime.